-1.7 Establishment of Remuneration and Terms of Service Committee
+1.8 Establishment of Remuneration and Terms of Service Committee

-The Committee shall be constituted as a Committee of the Board with the power to make decisions on behalf of the Board of the HSCB and, where appropriate, make recommendations to the Board of the HSCB.
+The Committee shall be constituted as a Committee of the Board and, in accordance with the Code of Accountability (April 2011) "will make recommendations to the Board on all aspects of remuneration and terms and conditions of employment for the Chief Executive..." and other Senior Executives.

 The Terms of Reference are to be approved by the Board and recorded in the Board minutes.

-Committee meetings shall be conducted formally and minutes submitted to the Board at its next meeting in accordance with the Policy set out in 5.2.21.
+Committee meetings shall be conducted formally and the Chair will provide a verbal report of proceedings to the Board at its next confidential meeting.